Diptonil/raging-coffee/src/main/java/com/ragingcoffee/datastructures/linkedlists/README.md

 - Most problems have a varying implementation of linked list out there.

+## Singly Linked Lists

+It is a data structure having a node containing a value and a link that connects to the next node.
+The linked list that we have implemented contains a tail as well, which makes the representation simpler in many ways.
+- Traversal to any node would take O(n) time complexity.
+- Insertions at the front and rear take O(1) time complexity due to presence of head and tail.
+- Deletions at the front take O(1) and rear take O(n) time complexity.
+- Insertions & deletions in between take O(n) time complexity.
+- Reversal takes O(n) time complexity.

+## Doubly Linked Lists

+It is a data structure having a node containing a value and a link that connects to the next node and another link that connects to the previous node.
+The linked list that we have implemented contains a tail as well, which makes the representation simpler in many ways.
+- Traversal to any node would take O(n) time complexity.
+Backward traversal becomes easier as well.
+- Insertions at the front and rear take O(1) time complexity due to presence of head and tail.
+- Deletions at the front take O(1) and rear take O(n) time complexity.
+- Insertions & deletions in between take O(n) time complexity.
+- Reversal takes O(n) time complexity.
+We can just do backward traversal for it to work.

+## Circular Linked Lists

+It is a data structure having a node containing a value and a link that connects to the next node such that the final node, instead of pointing to null, points back to the first node.
+The linked list that we have implemented contains a tail as well, which makes the representation simpler in many ways.
+- Since list has no origin or end, there is no concept of insertion or deletion after an index.
+Neither is there a front or rear.
+- Hence, there is only inertion and deletion.
+Insertion operation takes O(1) time complexity.
+Deletion operation takes O(n) time complexity as it can only happen if we are given a particular node's value to delete since ther is no fixed origin here.
+- It makes no sense to reverse a circular linked list.

 ## Programs

 1. `Node.java`: Representation of a simple single and circular linked list node.
 1. `DoubleLinkNode.java`: Representation of a simple doubly linked list node.
 1. `SinglyLinkedList.java`: Representation of a singly linked list.
+1. `DoublyLinkedList.java`: Representation of a doubly linked list.
+1. `CircularLinkedList.java`: Representation of a circular linked list.